 Systematic inequalities in the U.S. healthcare system were exasperated by COVID-19.
 Grant Thornton Chief Economist Diane Swonk spoke with Dr. Kathrine Baicker, dean of the University of Chicago Harris School of Public Policy and a member of the Congressional Budget Office’s Panel of Health Advisers, about the healthcare disparities and how businesses can take steps to address them.

-With insurance tied to employment for many Americans, employment/healthcare coverage lost highest in the low-wage jobs dominated by women and people of color.
+With insurance tied to employment for many Americans, loss of employment/healthcare coverage was highest in the low-wage jobs dominated by women and people of color.
 That same population has risked increased exposure to the virus because of disproportionately holding “essential worker” jobs.